Preethivarthana/smart-lap/README.md

    * Save and Exit (CTRL+X, then Y, then ENTER).

-   **13:** Reload the application menu by running the following command in the terminal:
+   **XIII:** Reload the application menu by running the following command in the terminal:

    ```
    update-desktop-database ~/.local/share/applications/
    ```

-   **14:** Run and test the application manually by executing the following command in the terminal:
+   **XIV:** Run and test the application manually by executing the following command in the terminal:

    ```
    gtk-launch smart_lap
    ```

-   **15:** Go to the **Startup Applications** menu and add the Smart Lap project.
+   **XV:** Go to the **Startup Applications** menu and add the Smart Lap project.

-   **16:** Your project is completely ready and will run when the laptop is turned on.
+   **XVI:** Your project is completely ready and will run when the laptop is turned on.